THE AFRICAN CONCERT SERIES

 Our History

-In 2019 the award winning Nigerian-Romanian pianist Rebeca Omordia launched the world’s first ever African Concert Series in London, featuring ten monthly concerts at the October Gallery and the Africa Centre.
+In 2019 the award winning British-Nigerian pianist Rebeca Omordia launched the world’s first ever African Concert Series in London, featuring ten monthly concerts at the October Gallery and the Africa Centre.
 The series was given recognition in 2022 by joining Wigmore Hall’s Family of Partners and the 2022/23 season saw The African Concert Series make Wigmore Hall its London home.

 Bringing African classical music to the Western audience was right from the start an endeavour meant to unravel the cultural diversity of the African continent, reflected in its music, and to create a platform for the African classical music to be performed”.
 Rebeca Omordia